How To Feed A Loon

 And when you do, be sure to take a photo of it, post it on Instagram, and tag @HowToFeedaLoon and hashtag #HowToFeedaLoon!

-A close-up view of a slow cooker French dip sandwich being plunged into a small bowl of au jus sauce on a black plate.
+A close-up view of a person plunging a slow cooker French dip sandwich into a small white bowl filled with an au jus sauce sitting on a black dinner plate.

 Slow Cooker French Dip Sandwiches